codedeviate/aicollection/Writerside/topics/Services-SSH.md

 - **Port Forwarding**: Forward ports securely to access services behind firewalls.
 - **X11 Forwarding**: Forward X11 applications over SSH.

+## SSH Commands and Tools

+SSH (Secure Shell) does not have commands like HTTP or SIP.
+Instead, SSH is a protocol designed for secure remote login and other secure network services over an insecure network.
+It uses various methods and tools to perform tasks.
+Here are some common SSH-related commands and tools:

+- **ssh**: Connects to a remote machine.
+- **scp**: Securely copies files between hosts.
+- **sftp**: Securely transfers files using the SSH File Transfer Protocol.
+- **ssh-keygen**: Generates, manages, and converts authentication keys.
+- **ssh-agent**: Holds private keys used for public key authentication.
+- **ssh-add**: Adds private key identities to the authentication agent.
+- **ssh-copy-id**: Copies public keys to a remote machine for passwordless login.
+- **sshd**: The SSH daemon that runs on the server side.

+These commands are used to manage secure connections, file transfers, and key management in SSH.

 ## Example: Using SSH with Python's `paramiko` Library

 Here is an example of using Python's `paramiko` library to connect to an SSH server, execute a command, and transfer a file.